-The Agora Companies are based on ideas, and those ideas are not always fully formed – or even good – but doing something and learning from it is the only way we can realize value from those ideas.
+Many of the businesses we support are based on ideas, and those ideas are not always fully formed – or even good – but doing something and learning from it is the only way we can realize value from those ideas.

 I used the simple diagram below to put things into context…

 This process could take weeks or even months – and when it’s ready, it’s all-hands-on-deck.
 When the operations folks are asked to make it all happen, they scramble to align all the pieces and ensure they can report on the success of the idea.
 Then we – the technical people – come in.
 From the diagram above you can clearly see we’re right at the tail end.
-The publisher wants this great idea out immediately and we’re only just getting familiar with the task at hand.
+The client wants this great idea out immediately and we’re only just getting familiar with the task at hand.

 You see the problem.